milonbge/tea.yaml/README.rst

 Current contents:

-* a memoize function implement in Redis
+* a memoize function implemented in Redis

 Dependencies: